lab-brussels-1/The-first-group/planning/development-strategy.md

 <!-- user story -->

 > "as a user I can read the title of the page"
+>
+> <!--"As a plantsman I can easily understand what is this page about" "As a middle shool student I can find some visual content for my presentation" "As a user I can be sure that this page is reliable"-->

 <!-- detailed description -->